dsorokin/aivika/README.md

 * allows customizing the queues (you can define your own behaviour or use the predefined queue strategies);

+* allows defining an infinite stream of data based on the process-oriented computation (designed but not tested in anyway - please be very careful when using it);

+* allows defining processors (actually, the Haskell arrows) that operate on infinite streams of data (designed but not tested in anyway - please be very careful when using them);

 * supports the activity-oriented paradigm of DES;

 * supports the basic constructs for the agent-based modeling;